SovereignCloudStack/website/_i18n/en/_posts/blog/2021-11-25-garloff-gaiax.md

 hyperscalers, as a dish with too many cooks was thus bound to fail.

 We, as [SCS project](https://scs.community), continue to believe in Gaia-X's goals.
-While some shortcomings exist, we have no reason to dismiss Gaia-X as a helpful initiative.
+While some shortcomings exist, we have no reason to dismiss Gaia-X as an important and useful initiative.

 ## Cooperation between OSB Alliance and Gaia-X